libhal/libhal-expander/README.md

 ## 📦 Building & installing the Library Package

-To build the package, start at the root of the repo and execute the following command:
+To build and install the package, start at the root of the repo and execute the following command:

 ```bash
 conan create . -pr lpc4078 -pr arm-gcc-12.3 --version=latest